dd9jn/rfc4880bis/crypto-refresh.md

 Note that this form is in reverse octet order from the little-endian "native" form found in {{RFC7748}}.

 Note also that the integer for a Curve25519Legacy secret key for OpenPGP MUST have the appropriate form: that is, it MUST be divisible by 8, MUST be at least 2\*\*254, and MUST be less than 2\*\*255.
-The length of this MPI in bits is by definition always 255, so the two leading octets of the MPI will always be `00 ff` and reversing the following 32 octets from the wire will produce the "native" form.
+The length of this MPI in bits is by definition always 255, so the two leading octets of the MPI will always be `00 FF` and reversing the following 32 octets from the wire will produce the "native" form.

 When generating a new Curve25519Legacy secret key from 32 fully-random octets, the following pseudocode produces the MPI wire format (note the similarity to `decodeScalar25519` from {{RFC7748}}):